GlebPilipenko/eslint-prettier/README.md

 ## Create file
-Create .env in your project folder => add code from .env into your .env file Create .pretierrc file in your project folder => add code from .pretierrc into your .pretierrc file Create .eslintrc.json in your project folder => add code from .eslintrc.json into your .eslintrc.json file Create .eslintrcignore in your project folder => add code from .eslintrcignore into your .eslintrcignore file
+Create .env in your project folder => add code from .env into your .env file Create .prettierrc file in your project folder => add code from .pretierrc into your .pretierrc file Create .eslintrc.json in your project folder => add code from .eslintrc.json into your .eslintrc.json file Create .eslintrcignore in your project folder => add code from .eslintrcignore into your .eslintrcignore file